The Mystery of Marilyn Monroe: The Unheard Tapes: Synopsis

-Summers pieces together that Monroe was in a risky political position, as the Kennedy brothers would discuss with her current events including nuclear weapons testing.
+Summers pieces together that Monroe was in a risky political position, as she and the Kennedy brothers would discuss current events, including nuclear weapons testing.
 This was in 1962, during the height of the Cold War.
 Because of Monroe's leftist politics, the FBI worried she could pass along or make public anything the Kennedys told her.
 As a result, the Kennedy brothers eventually attempted to cut off all contact with her.

 Monroe died on August 4, 1962, and it was ruled a probable suicide.
-The official timeline reports Monroe's housekeeper, Eunice Murray, checked on Monroe around 3am and found the bedroom door locked.
-Murray called Monroe's psychiatrist, Dr. Ralph Greenson, who arrived around 3:30am, broke in through a window, and discovered Monroe was dead.
-Paramedics and police arrived at 4:25am.
+The official timeline reports Monroe's housekeeper, Eunice Murray, checked on Monroe around 3 am and found the bedroom door locked.
+Murray called Monroe's psychiatrist, Dr. Ralph Greenson, who arrived around 3:30 am, broke in through a window, and discovered Monroe was dead.
+Paramedics and police arrived at 4:25 am.
 Her death was ruled a probable suicide due to a drug overdose.

 Summers discounts this timeline, as multiple interview subjects corroborate a rough sequence of events, although there are discrepancies.
 In this version, Monroe's medical emergency began earlier that night.
-Her public relations manager, Arthur Jacobs, arrived at Monroe's residence as early as 11pm.
+Her public relations manager, Arthur P. Jacobs, arrived at Monroe's residence as early as 11 pm.
 An ambulance was called, and Dr. Greenson rode with a comatose Monroe as she was transported to a hospital.
 She either died at the hospital or on the way.
 Her body was returned to her house, where she was placed in her bed and "discovered" in the early morning hours.
 Private investigator Fred Otash and surveillance expert Reed Wilson claim they were hired by Peter Lawford to clear Monroe's home of any evidence that connected her to the Kennedy family before police and reporters arrived.